Find out how you can access help to pay your rent, organise repairs or access additional tenancy information as a Wesley Community Housing tenant.

 - AGL - 131 245 (For an interpreter, call 131 450)

-If you do not understand something in your contract, ask your energy retailer or get independent advice on what it means as contracts are legally enforceable.
+If you do not understand something in your contract, ask your energy retailer or get independent advice on what it means.
+This important as contracts are legally enforceable.

 For further help choosing a suitable provider, visit the NSW Department of Industry Resources and Energy website or search online for energy comparison websites.